 Thus, I prefer two:

 - A lightweight, ankle-height sock with little-to-no cushioning for hot weather travel, for those days when sandals just won’t cut it.
-I like the Smartwool Hiking Ultra Light Mini Sock.
-It has just a little cushioning, though you might want to go even lighter if you plan on wearing socks on hot days.
+I like the Smartwool PHD Outdoor Ultra Light Mini.
+The name is complicated and ridiculous (and they have a million other slight variations), but this one has no cushioning at all (unlike just the “light”), which is nice on hot days, as long as your shoes are comfy.

 During a long-term trip in which temperatures include both sweltering highs and morale-destroying lows, I’ll bring two pairs of each type, and alternate as necessary.
-On really hot days, I’ll wear sandals, and on really cold days, maybe one of each, though the inner sock would have to be really thin to allow this, though it’ll make lightweight winter travel gear a possibility.
-An inner sock with zero cushioning is probably the best option anyway, but for some reason, ankle socks tend to be cushioned at least a little, so you might have to get taller socks if you go for this route.
+On really hot days, I’ll wear sandals, and on really cold days, maybe one of each, though the inner sock would have to be really thin to allow this, probably with no cushioning at all.

 Plenty of companies use the same material, so I won’t get too fussy about specific products, but I generally prefer socks that appear utterly normal, which is exceedingly rare when it comes to athletic gear of all sorts.
 Since merino socks have been so thoroughly embraced by the outdoor athletic industry, they’re usually built with all sorts of fancy colors and flashy design features, which I’ve always thought were kind of annoying.
 Once it’s in the shoe it won’t matter, so it’s not really a big deal, but I think it’s a little weird that if I want to be comfortable, I must also look as though I’m heading to the track.